RaphaCosil/property-analysis-rpa-notebook/README.md

 ## Output

-CSV files with property data will be created.
+CSV files with property data will be created

-Note: Use responsibly and respect website terms.
+Note: Use responsibly and respect website terms